lecaillon/RestInPeace/README.md

 ```

 #### Then
-Specify the pass criteria for the test, which fails it if not met.
+Specify the pass criteria for the test, which fails if not met.
 ```c#
  .Then()
     //